 Additional Software.
-You will need the following additional software: n/a.
-TAMIU Students may access online versions of this software through their Dusty Office 365 account at https://dusty.tamiu.edu/.
+You will need the following additional software: [list any additional software required here.
+Additionally, and if applicable, you may use the following statement:] TAMIU Students may access online versions of this software through their Dusty Office 365 account at https:// dusty.tamiu.edu/.
 This site also provides students access to download the Microsoft suite for educational use.
 See instructions for downloading the Microsoft Office suite.